Filter Visualizations by Metric Values

 Analytical Designer now filters your data according to your configuration.

-• If you remove all attributes and dates from your visualization, the filter by metric value is removed.
+If you remove all attributes and dates from your visualization, the metric value filter is removed.

-The following image shows a visualization before and after the filtering specified above is applied.
+The following image shows a visualization before and after filtering is applied.

 Side-by-side comparison of two bar charts showing Avg Check Size by restaurant category and menu category.
 The top chart includes all data, while the bottom chart is filtered to show only check sizes between 2 and 5.
 The active metric filter is highlighted above the chart.